alperguz/DSA210Project/README.md

-# ⚽ Analyzing the Correlation Between Premier League Players’ Market Values and Performance Statistics
+Correlation Between Premier League Players’ Market Values and Performance Statistics

-**Author:** Alper Güz
-**Course:** DSA 210 – Introduction to Data Science
-**Term:** Fall 2025–2026

----

-## 🎯 Motivation
-Football has evolved into a data-driven sport where analytics guide transfers and contracts.
-This project aims to explore how **on-field performance metrics**—such as goals, assists, pass accuracy, and defensive actions—correlate with **players’ end-of-season market values** in the English Premier League.
-The goal is to identify which statistics most strongly influence valuation and whether performance justifies transfer prices.

----
+Project Idea
+This project aims to investigate the relationship between Premier League players’ performance statistics (such as goals, assists, pass accuracy, and defensive actions) and their end-of-season market values.
+I hypothesize that players with stronger on-field performance metrics will tend to have higher market valuations, though the strength of correlation may vary by position.
+By analyzing player data from public football databases like Transfermarkt and FBref, I intend to identify which performance indicators most strongly influence market value and whether certain player roles (e.g., attackers vs. defenders) exhibit different valuation patterns.

 ## 📂 Data Sources
 1. **Player Market Values:** [Transfermarkt](https://www.transfermarkt.com/) — end-of-season market values